 So, though Hays County may be out of atmospheric drought and have full ponds and lush landscape, the aquifer that feeds your well requires a longer time to catch up with the surface conditions.

 Streamflow is measured by the United States Geological Survey (USGS) gages at the Blanco River in Wimberley and the Pedernales River in Johnson City.
 These gage readings are represented by the graphs above.
-The yellow triangles represent the median flow over an 80-year period and the blue line represents streamflow in CFS.
 More information about the Blanco and Pedernales River can be found by clicking the USGS symbol to the left of the name in the table above.

 Jacob’s Well Groundwater Management Zone Drought Management